 Literal professional:

 Powerful, lightweight, fast.
 Difficult to set up the first time, takes maybe 2 – 3 hours to understand if you’ve used other packages from this list before but easy if you’ve done any sort of TV broadcasting.
 Not focused on capturing content from your PC so much as broadcasting other video sources.
-If you use a separate machine for broadcast production than gaming/spectating, this may be your ticket.
+If you use a separate machine for broadcast production than gaming/spectating, this is THE way to do it.

 Most importantly, it contains triggers and scripting, so if you want to set up a broadcast and walk off, you can have countdown timers, videos playing in a row, playlists .. the list goes on.